jjethwa/rundeck/README.md

 RUNDECK_ADMIN_PASSWORD - The rundeck server admin password

+RUNDECK_SERVER_UUID - The UUID of the server (set in framework.properties)

 RUNDECK_STORAGE_PROVIDER - Options file (default) or db.
 See: http://rundeck.org/docs/plugins-user-guide/configuring.html#storage-plugins

 RUNDECK_THREAD_COUNT = Number of threads that are available for concurrent execution of jobs. see: http://www.quartz-scheduler.org/documentation/quartz-2.x/configuration/ConfigThreadPool.html